 Recipes for Paper Mache Paste

-- No-Cook Paste Recipe: This simple recipe is made entirely of ingredients you already have in your kitchen cupboard.
+- No-Cook Paste Recipe: This simple recipe is made entirely with ingredients and tools you already have in your kitchen cupboard.
+Flour, water, a bowl, and a whisk are all you need.

 - Resin Paper Mache Paste Recipe: You will have to go shopping to buy resin powder to make this paste.
 It will give your finished paper mache project a hard finish and will also make your finished projects more durable.